viveknangal/awsjack/README.md

 }
 ```

-3. Docker need to be installed.If missing,follow this [link](https://docs.docker.com/get-docker/) for installation Docker.
+3. Docker need to be installed.Follow this [link](https://docs.docker.com/get-docker/) for its installation incase its not installed.

 ## How to run

- We'll run **awsjack** tool using Docker & for that first download this repo then follow below steps:-
+  **AWSJack** tool will using Docker & for that first download this repo then follow below steps:-

 1. Build the Docker image using `docker build` command :